 And we made a special trip south to our fellow west coast city of San Francisco.

-Continue reading “Road Trip: 4th of July on San Francisco Bay – Day 6”
+Continue reading “Celebrating the 4th of July on San Francisco Bay”

 Day 5 brought us to prison, even though we never wanted to end up there.
 Who knew that going to prison would be so fun!
 From the staged prison cells, to the one phone call, we got to get a glimpse of what hardened criminals experienced during their time at Alcatraz.
 What was life like on the rock?
 More importantly, how did we escape?

 We took Day 3 at a much slower pace than Day 2, and we were fortunately much drier.
 We had plenty of ground to cover, but we had a magnificent gem – and something that’s been on my bucket list for some time – ahead of us: the California redwoods.

 Continue reading “Hiking the Boy Scout Tree Trail in Redwoods”

 When we drove into Gold Beach at the end of our first day of our amazing road trip to San Francisco, I noticed the sign that read, “Jerry’s Rogue Jets.”
 I immediately laughed, thinking this is not a business name that instills trust and reliability.